studiokicobi/wednesday-the-raven/chapters/chapter-04.md

 Madame Alouette lumbered toward the Bird House with the short happy steps of a baker devoted to her work.

-The baker stopped at a park bench close to the Bird House, plopped down and tried to catch her breath and looked up at the sky.
+The baker stopped at a park bench close to the Bird House, plopped down and tried to catch her breath.
+She looked up at the sky.
 The unstoppable morning had arrived.

 Sunup and sunrise, she thought.